Apple, Google among dozens slamming discrimination against transgender people

 We call for respect and transparency in policy-making, and for equality under the law for transgender people.

-Other prominent signers of the letter include Accenture, Adobe Systems, Airbnb, Altria Group, Amalgamated Bank, American Airlines, ADP, Ben & Jerry's, BNY Mellon, Corning, Deutsche Bank, IBM, Iron Mountain, JP Morgan Chase, Levi Strauss & Co., LinkedIn, Lyft, MassMutal, MGM Resorts International, Nike, Salesforce, Dow Chemical, TiVo, Twitter and Uber.
+Other prominent signers of the letter include Accenture, Adobe Systems, Airbnb, Altria Group, Amalgamated Bank, American Airlines, ADP, Ben & Jerry's, BNY Mellon, Corning, Deutsche Bank, IBM, Iron Mountain, JP Morgan Chase, Levi Strauss, LinkedIn, Lyft, MassMutal, MGM Resorts International, Nike, Salesforce, Dow Chemical, TiVo, Twitter and Uber.

 iHate: CNET looks at how intolerance is taking over the internet.